 In the past two and a half years, as we worked on building our Collectives in Coorg and Hyderabad, we received several requests from other parts of the country to do something closer to Mumbai and Pune.

 The Mumbai Collective is a manifestation of that expression of interest.

-At a driving distance of approximately 85 km from the city, the Mumbai Collective is located on the foothills of the Sahyadri ranges.
+At a distance of about 99km from both Powai and Hinjewadi, the Mumbai Collective is located a pleasant 2hours drive away.
 Set along the banks of a monsoon stream, this area receives almost 2500 mm of rainfall and can be abundant from a food and water perspective once managed properly.

 Like with all our other collectives, we aim to create a collective that is food, water and power secure.
 To achieve this, we will be creating water management structures, set up food forests and farm zones in line with permaculture design principles.
 The energy requirements for the collective will be designed for a minimal, optimal need and met through a blend of grid and solar power, with future extensibility planned for.
 These efforts will go a long way in rejuvenating the land over the next couple of years.